abdulrahman20242/File-Organizer_v2.4/README.md

-# 📂 File Organizer Pro - Advanced File Organizer
+# 📂 File Organizer Pro

 A powerful and user-friendly desktop application built with Python and PySide6 to intelligently sort your files into clean, organized folders.